travelsonic/Dance-Dance-Revolution-Game-Engine/DDRMAX ENGINE/Data Structures/music_info.md

 # music_info Data Structure
 ## What Is it:
 A structure that containes metadata pertaining to each song in the game.
+Most of it is used in the displaying of information about a song on the music select screen - as well as where the song appears on the song wheel.
+There are data members though that seem to actually determines what music data (and relevant data like background music sequences, static background images, etc) are loaded upon song selection.

 ## Definition:*
 ```